- Our Story

 - Support and facilitate capacity building in the MoPH, regional, health facility, and community structures to improve the quality of RMNCH care and timely access to and use of RMNCH service

-Technical assistance focuses on:
+Technical assistance focus areas:

 - Developing tools and mechanisms at the national level to support implementation of the health benefit package (HBP) for women of reproductive age, adolescents, pregnant, postnatal women, neonates, and children to deliver quality RMNCH services.